Astha369/Astha369/README.md

 - ⚡ Fun fact **Codes are better than Humans**

-- 💻 The Code Fact **Leetcode Streaks much satisfying than SnapChat** PS.: I'm open to both
+- 💻 The Code Fact **Leetcode Streaks much more satisfying than SnapChat** PS.: I'm open to both